wgilpin/personal_agents/README.md

 - **API-Driven Architecture**: Separate backend and frontend for flexibility
 - **Goal Assessment**: Evaluate if the original goal has been satisfied
 - **Dynamic Replanning**: Modify plans based on execution results
+- **Workflow Logging**: Automatically record execution details for all workflows

 ## System Requirements